Jinwooooo/jinwooooo-blog/_posts/2019-07-22-browndust-soul-gear-data-and-analysis.md

 * **Hard** 11.2m Gold
 * <span style="color:red">**Difference**</span> 4.48m Gold

 If you have experienced autoing Gold Dungeons, 4.48m Gold takes roughly about **4~5 Hours** (for 7 turns).
-Now since autoing gold dungeons isn't particularly costly but **HS (Horse Shoe)** is.
+Now, since autoing gold dungeons isn't particularly costly but **HS (Horse Shoe)** is.
 It translates to roughly about 2.5k HS, which is almost a full 4 days of HS saving in mailbox.

-**Conclusion (tl;dr)** You lose more than 4.48m Gold (resources and opportunity costs) per week by not doing **Hard** raids.
-If you aren't able to solo Hard, be very active to find a Raid party that can successfully clear **Hard**
+**Conclusion (tl;dr)** You lose more than 4.48m Gold (resources and opportunity costs) per week by not doing Hard raids.
+If you aren't able to solo Hard, be very active to find a Raid party that can successfully clear Hard

 ---